NoahTheDuke/NoahTheDuke.github.io/content/md/posts/2021-10-02-from-elegance-to-speed-with-clojure.md

 (def *s* (time-sequence initial-size))
 ```

-| **NOTE**
-|
+> [!NOTE]
-| Before we dive into code and times, I want to preface that I don't really understand how John is determining `kHz` and `MHz` when discussing performance.
+> Before we dive into code and times, I want to preface that I don't really understand how John is determining `kHz` and `MHz` when discussing performance.
 I'd like to be able to more easily compare our two sets of numbers (so that for a given version I can figure out the ratio needed to compare), but alas, the provided Clojure times are fuzzy, so I am stuck relying strictly on the Common Lisp "msec" output.

 # Initial version